michellelam/michellelam.github.io/_pages/carillon.md

 ## Recitals

 ### 2026
-- Practice time at Netherlands Carillon: most Sundays from 12-1pm EST
+- Practice time at Netherlands Carillon: usually Sundays from 12-1pm EST
   - Pieces du jour, no set repertoire!
 - April 11-12 at **Netherlands Carillon in Arlington, VA** for Tulip Festival
 - Sunday, July 5, 5:30-6pm at **National Shrine in Washington, DC**